Miltonly/Streets/Blinco Terrace

 Schools and catchment

-Public elementary catchment draws to Irma Coulson Public School or Tiger Jeet Singh Public School, both about a five-minute drive from Blinco Terrace.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary, also five minutes away.
-For secondary, public students go to Milton District High School, while Catholic students have Bishop P.F.
-Reding Catholic Secondary School within four minutes.
-The proximity to multiple elementary options gives families some flexibility depending on program fit.
+Public elementary students on Blinco Terrace draw to Irma Coulson Public School or Tiger Jeet Singh Public School, both a five-minute drive away.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also within a five-minute drive.
+For secondary, the public catchment falls to Milton District High School, while Catholic students attend Bishop P.F.
+Reding Catholic Secondary School, four minutes by car.
+The cluster of schools within a five-minute radius is a practical advantage for families juggling drop-offs, though none are walkable from the street itself.

 Who this street suits